Invoice Factoring in Connecticut

 So, smaller companies that do business with these local governments and municipalities run the risk of payment delays if there is a mass exodus of larger businesses that comprise a large portion of the tax base.

 Taking on more debt for your financing needs could even violate existing covenants your business may have.
-And obtaining a traditional business line of credit from a commercial bank is increasingly difficult, especially for companies with limited operating history and profitability.
+And obtaining a traditional small business line of credit from a commercial bank is increasingly difficult, especially for companies with limited operating history and profitability.
 There is a much better option with invoice factoring.

 And remember, factoring receivables incurs no additional debt for your business.
 Since invoices are accounts receivable, they are technically assets, so the transaction is an asset sale.